eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-02-09-release-process/README.md

 ### Nightly builds

-Nightly builds are generated according to a fixed schedule (as suggested in [this Jira issue](https://jira.catena-x.net/browse/A1IDSC-408)).
+Nightly builds are generated according to a fixed schedule.
 Upstream EDC will soon begin to publish nightly builds as actual releases (as opposed to: snapshots) to a separate OSSRH-operated repository (see [this EDC decision record](https://github.com/eclipse-edc/Connector/tree/main/docs/developer/decision-records/2023-02-10-nightly-builds)).